nirit100/nand2tetris-project9/README.md

 I aimed at creating a game for the Hack-platform that is not only a good demonstration of its capabilities and limitations, but also a fun game to play.
 Be encouraged to try it for youself.

+You can find my original assignment README in the `GUIDE.txt` file -- it's in German, though.
+Otherwise the most important things are explained in-game.

 ## How to run

 You need a Jack VM emulator.
 You can get it from www.nand2tetris.org.
 There may be better, unofficial alternatives.
 Then download code by zipping or cloning it from this repo and open the `vm` sub-directory in it.
 Turn animations off and you're good to go.
 Press the play button.